KarolinaGa/How_to_Start_a_Podcast/Equipment.md

 - A dynamic microphone with a USB connection might be used by podcasters who need a durable mic that connects directly to their computer.

+- ### Polar Pattern
+  Also known as a pickup pattern, it describes the sensitivity of a microphone to sound coming from different directions.
+It defines the microphone’s directional response, indicating which directions it picks up sound from and which directions it rejects.
+Different polar patterns, such as omnidirectional or cardioid, are suited for different recording situations.